-Five-Year B.S./M.S. in Physics
+Accelerated B.S./M.S. in Physics

-The student must complete all the requirements for an M.S. in Physics, as outlined on page 177.
-The candidate for the program should apply for admission no later than the end of his/her 5th semester of study.
+The Student 's course of study must be approved by the student advisory committee.
+The student committee.
+The student must complete all requirement for an MS in Physics as outlined on page 177.
+The candidate for the program should apply for admission no later than the end of his/her 5th regular semester of study.
 The student must have a minimum cumulative GPA of 3.0, and also specifically an average minimum GPA of 3.0 in all physics and mathematics courses to be eligible to apply for the program.
+Meeting the GPA criterion does not automatically guarantee admission to the program.